sayeedmunees/pricing-card-frontend-mentor-challenge/README.md

 # Single price grid component - Solution
 An Implementation of [Single price grid component challenge by Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The challenge was to develop the given single price grid component, ensuring optimal layout on different screen sizes.

 ## Table of contents